ReyFScode/DSO-notes/Docker notes.md

 --appending commands to the end of the run statement = you dont have to specify entrypoint, specifying entrypoint will ensure a certain command will always run whenever that container is started, but normally if you have a container that has no specified entrypoint and you need to specify a one off command you can just do something like: 'docker run ubuntu:latest /bin/echo "hello world"' and your container will pass the '/bin/echo "hello world"' command at runtime, return the output, and exit.

 Docker run example:
-# This command creates a container using the ubuntu:latest image, it is named test, it runs in the background (detached mode), it creates an interactive terminal that can be used to interact with the container, maps container port 8080 to host port 80, and mounts a volume called myVOL to /tmp in the container.
+# This command creates a container using the ubuntu:latest image, it is named test123, it runs in the background (detached mode), it creates an interactive terminal that can be used to interact with the container, maps container port 8080 to host port 80, and mounts a volume called myVOL to /tmp in the container.
 It also specifies a restart policy of always and and an environment variable with a name of ENV1 that has a value of 123
-docker run -dit --name test -p 80:8080 -v myVOL:/tmp --restart always -e ENV1=123 ubuntu:latest
+docker run -dit --name test123 -p 80:8080 -v myVOL:/tmp --restart always -e ENV1=123 ubuntu:latest

-# to enter this container we can use the below command (enters an interactive terminal that uses the bash shell):
+# ^ to enter this container we can use the below command (enters an interactive terminal that uses the bash shell, keeps container running on exit):
-docker exec -it test bash
+docker exec -it test123 bash
+OR
+docker attach test123 # attach will kill the container after we exit the shell exec -it will keep it running
 ```

 **commands used to modify/interact with running containers**